openZH/covid_19_vaccination_campaign_ZH/README.md

 ### Status
 Example files (CSV resources), data structures and variable definitions below listed are __under review__.
 To share your feedback, please check the [issues](https://github.com/openZH/covid_19_vaccination_campaign_ZH/issues), and create a 'new issue'.
 Many thanks! <br>
 <br>
-Publication of CSV resources with real data is planned to __start together with the go-live of Canton Zurich's vaccination administration software__.
-There is no date announced at the moment.
+Publication of CSV resources with real data is planned to __start in calendar week 20 (2021-05-17)__.

 # Sars-Cov-2 Vaccination Campaign open government data reported by the Canton of Zurich